chivenos/beanbot/README.md

-# Simple Discord bot for Bean Jam and simple tasks.
+# A Discord bot for Bean Jam and simple tasks.